1Gift3/Python_Programs/PY4E/Ex_02_03/Payroll_cal_with_overtime/README.md

 Gross Pay: 40 * 15.75 = $630.00

-# HOW
+# WHY
-For real-world payroll purposes, we often need to account for other factors, such as:

-Overtime Pay (if hours exceed 40 hours per week)
+# For real-world payroll purposes, we often need to account for other factors, such as: Overtime Pay (if hours exceed 40 hours per week)

-Tax Deductions (if you're including tax withholdings)
+# - Tax Deductions (if you're including tax with-holdings)

-Bonuses or Deductions (like bonuses, health insurance, etc.)
+# - Bonuses or Deductions (like bonuses, health insurance, etc.)